-- Structural Engineering

 - Building Engineering

 - Hydraulic Engineering

 - Water Management

 - Transport and Planning

 - Geo-Engineering

 - Geoscience and remote sensing

 - Environmental engineering

-The MSc track 'Building Engineering' provides a broad curriculum.
-This includes all important aspects throughout the entire building cycle, from initial planning through the phase of use and onwards to redevelopment and demolition.
-The focus is on the technical and structural functions of buildings.
+The MSc track 'Building Engineering' provides a broad Building physics curriculum.
+This includes all important aspects throughout Climate design the entire building cycle, from initial planning through the Facade design phase of use and onwards to redevelopment and demolition.
+Building organization and management The focus is on the technical and structural functions of Building costs buildings.
 However, the principles of architectural design are also examined.
-After all, in practice civil engineers will often cooperate with architects.
-It is therefore important for you to be familiar with each other's fields of expertise.
-If for instance a building's supporting structure is visible then together with an architect a solution needs to be found which is attractive in both structural and architectural terms.
+After all, in practice civil engineers will This knowledge is acquired in a two-year programme, often cooperate with architects.
+It is therefore important designed to help you graduate as a highly educated expert for you to be familiar with each other's fields of expertise.
+If engineer with a practical perspective.
+Following graduation for instance a building's supporting structure is visible then your knowledge and experience will make you prepared together with an architect a solution needs to be found for a wide range of professions.

+which is attractive in both structural and architectural terms.